-Funds not utilized within one category may be utilized under the other set-asides in order for the State to distribute HTF funds in a timely manner.
+Funds not utilized within this category may be utilized within the other set asides for the State to distribute HTF funds timely.

 Only eligible HTF applicants can apply for HTF resources within the joint NIFA/DED application cycles and the HTF Open Cycle.
-A number of Threshold Exhibits are required during the application process that include: architectural plans; an affirmative marketing plan; site control; site review approval for HTF-funded projects; subsidy information; investor letters; financing documentation; development worksheets; and other information (all of which is noted within the NIFA/DED joint application as mentioned above).
+A number of Threshold Exhibits are required during the application process that include: architectural plans; an affirmative marketing plan; site control; site review approval for HTF funded projects; subsidy information; investor letters; financing documentation; development worksheets; and other information (all of which is noted within the NIFA/DED joint application as mentioned above).